 Nevertheless, Telnet has one major drawback: all data is exchanged without any form of encryption.

 In a small corporate environment where LAN cables and infrastructure are controlled by the owners, today Telnet may well be barely sufficient.
 However, it can present a serious security risk when you are transmitting over a wide area or using public lines.

-When you're using Telnet, anybody with network knowledge and tools can monitor the data exchange, even gaining access to details like usernames and passwords.
-For this reason, SSH (Secure Shell) is usually a better alternative nowadays.
+When using Telnet, anybody with network knowledge and tools can monitor the data exchange, even gaining access to details like usernames and passwords.
+For this reason, nowadays SSH (Secure Shell) is usually a better alternative.

 Its abstract describes Telnet like this: